tbensky/PrologScheduling/README.md

 As a scheduling plan goes, we feel like just which time to choose for a class, within a timeslot group, should be left up to Prolog.
 Thus, no more specifics on when to place a class will be given.
 Many might think trying a random time within a group of time slots is the way to go.
 Maybe it is, maybe it isn't.
 It's not here.
 (But a random number-based algorithm will place classes in rooms for you, but it has a funny convergence and completion problem.)
 Let's just let Prolog grapple with this parameter.

 (Note: Genetic algorithms, heavily based on random numbers, can also be used for this.
-But we had trouble coming up with a way that would allow the algorithm full freedom to cross over and mutate, while also avoiding placing classes on top of one another.
+But we had trouble coming up with a way that would allow the algorithm full freedom to crossover and mutate, while also avoiding placing classes on top of one another.
 Does anyone have any hints in this regard?)